- Home

 Engage with people who mention your brand and products or services by responding to them.
 You can answer their questions about your company, try to resolve an issue they are having, or promote your products or services to people who mention topics related to your industry or products.

-How to manage paid social media ads
+How do I manage a paid social media ad campaign?

 Depending on your budget and goals, you may want to develop an advertising strategy for your company.
 If you want to earn more genuine followers, encourage user engagement, and boost sales and revenue, social media ads are essential.